-- Cancel the deletion (click on Cancel), - Display configuration elements in which the certificate is used (click on Check certificate use), - Confirm the deletion of the private key (click on Confirm deletion).
+- Cancel the deletion (click on Cancel), - Display configuration elements in which the certificate is used (click on Check certificate use), - Confirm that you want to delete the private key (click on Confirm deletion).

 This action is not available (grayed-out option) when the selected certificate does not have a private key.